32 Bad Leadership Qualities and Characteristics & How To Improve Them

 Creates an environment where team members feel unmotivated and uninvolved.

-Tips on how to solve the most common signs of a poor leader
+Tips on how to address the most common poor leadership qualities

 Avoids conflict